PURPOSE OF JOB CLASS (NATURE OF WORK)

 EXAMPLES OF DUTIES

-Plans, directs and/or contributes to the planning and directing of a physical therapy program; develops diagnostic tools and administrative procedures for physical therapy department within a state facility or hospital; develops and maintains departmental standards; supervises and instructs staff and intern therapists in new physical therapy techniques and implementation of new procedures; provides inservice training; supervises therapy staff and reviews their reports; assigns clients to physical therapy staff; conducts and/or participates in clinics, child study meetings and case conferences to provide consultation to attending physician and other therapeutics disciplines regarding client level of functioning, treatment plans and progress; arranges client appointments for clinic visits, further testing by other disciplines and physical therapy treatments such as whirlpools, etc.; administers physical therapy treatments to clients; prepares and maintains reports on client diagnosis, treatment and progress; meets with other department heads to discuss clinical and administrative issues; maintains and orders supplies and equipment; may act for Chief of Rehabilitation Therapies in his/her absence; may maintain liaison with local and state agencies for continuance of physical therapy services upon client discharge; may make home visits and/or transport and escort clients off grounds; may participate in ad hoc committee meetings; may represent physical therapy department by speaking to community groups; may make adaptive equipment; may serve as a Qualified Intellectual Disabilities Professional (QIDP); may supervise related therapy areas; performs related duties as required.
+Plans, directs and/or contributes to the planning and directing of a physical therapy program; develops diagnostic tools and administrative procedures for physical therapy department within a state facility or hospital; develops and maintains departmental standards; supervises and instructs staff and intern therapists in new physical therapy techniques and implementation of new procedures; provides inservice training; supervises therapy staff and reviews their reports; assigns individuals to physical therapy staff; conducts and/or participates in clinics, child study meetings and case conferences to provide consultation to attending physician and other therapeutics disciplines regarding individual level of functioning, treatment plans and progress; arranges individual appointments for clinic visits, further testing by other disciplines and physical therapy treatments such as whirlpools, etc.; administers physical therapy treatments to individuals; prepares and maintains reports on individual diagnosis, treatment and progress; meets with other department heads to discuss clinical and administrative issues; maintains and orders supplies and equipment; may act for Chief of Rehabilitation Therapies in his/her absence; may maintain liaison with local and state agencies for continuance of physical therapy services upon individual discharge; may make home visits and/or transport and escort individuals off grounds; may participate in ad hoc committee meetings; may represent physical therapy department by speaking to community groups; may make adaptive equipment; may serve as a Qualified Intellectual Disabilities Professional (QIDP); may supervise related therapy areas; performs related duties as required.

 KNOWLEDGE, SKILL AND ABILITY

-Considerable knowledge of principles and practices of physical therapy; considerable knowledge of physiology, applied anatomy and kinesiology; considerable knowledge of physical, mental and/or psychosocial disorders; knowledge of community service; considerable interpersonal skills; considerable oral and written communication skills; skill in administering physical therapy in its various forms; skill in instructing and supervising others in practice of physical therapy; ability to utilize computer software; supervisory ability.
+Considerable knowledge of principles and practices of physical therapy; considerable knowledge of physiology, applied anatomy and kinesiology; considerable knowledge of physical and/or intellectual disorders; knowledge of community service; considerable interpersonal skills; considerable oral and written communication skills; skill in administering physical therapy in its various forms; skill in instructing and supervising others in practice of physical therapy; ability to utilize computer software; supervisory ability.

 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE